UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/index.md

 ## Optional reading list

  1. <a href="https://streamlit.io/">Streamlit docs</a>
- 2. <a href="https://huggingface.co/docs/hub/en/spaces-sdks-streamlit">Streamlit on HuggingFace</a>
+ 2. <a href="https://huggingface.co/docs/hub/en/spaces-sdks-streamlit">Streamlit on HuggingFace</a> with a focus on <a href="https://docs.streamlit.io/get-started/tutorials/create-a-multipage-app">Multi-page apps</a>